Falconiere/falconiere.io/src/data/blog/posts/2021-08/unlocking-productivity--my-journey-as-a-remote-software-developer.md

 ---
-title: "Unlocking Productivity: My Journey as a Remote Software Developer"
+title: 'Unlocking Productivity: My Journey as a Remote Software Developer'
 cover: cover-software-developer.webp
 coverAlt: Image Cover Software Developer
 description: Working from home has truly transformed my life!
 I’ve gained extra time and a bit more money in my pocket, even if it’s not as much as I’d like 😅.
 It's incredible how this new setup has changed my daily routine!